Aidin1998/finalex/docs/API_OVERVIEW.md

 ## Notes
 - All exported interfaces and handler structs should have GoDoc comments.
-- For full endpoint details, see the OpenAPI/Swagger docs and markdown files.
+- For full endpoint details, see the Swagger docs and markdown files.
 - For gRPC, see the generated `.pb.go` files and proto definitions.

 ---